This is why you should trust our list of the best running watches:

-When testing running watches we ensure we wear them for at least a fortnight, and test them against competing reference devices that have already proven to offer accurate tracking.
 We also compare the wrist-based heart-rate monitor against the readings of a dedicated HRM strap to gauge accuracy.
 We perform all test runs on a track that we know is exactly 5km to check GPS and distance tracking.

 Garmin Forerunner 935

 - So comfortable you barely notice it

 - Smartphone connectivity